Regeneric/m68k-watchdog/README.md

 Don't forget to use pull-up resistor for `PB5` aka `RESET` pin.

 Default pins on **ATTiny 13A** for Motorola 68000 control:
- - Motorola 68000 RESET and HALT pins are both connected to `PB0`
+ - Motorola 68000 RESET pin is connected to `PB0`
+ - Motorola 68000 HALT  pin is connected to `PB2`
- - Motorola 68000 CLOCK signal is shared with `PB1`
+ - WTD signal from CPU (whatever it is) is connected to `PB1`
  - `PB4` act as external reset source i.e. push button

 This watchdog controller is designed to work with **9.6 MHz internal oscillator _divided by /8_** of **ATTiny 13A** aka `1.2 MHz`.